amitde69/anomaly-operator/docs/getting_started/examples.md

 ### Custom Anomaly Spec
 You can tune some parameters in order to avoid misclassifying an anomaly.

-An example custom anomaly spec with optional fields would be as follows.
+An example custom anomaly spec with optional fields would be as follows:

 ```yaml
 apiVersion: monitoring.amitdebachar/v1alpha1